fornwall/rust-script/docs/README.md

 The output of Cargo will be hidden unless compilation fails.

-`rust-script` will also look for embedded dependency and manifest information in the script using one of two syntaxes as shown by the below two equivalent `now.rs` variants:
+`rust-script` will also look for embedded dependency and manifest information in the script as shown by the below two equivalent `now.rs` variants:

 ```rust
 #!/usr/bin/env rust-script